Trivadis/plsql-cop-cli/parser-limitations.md

 ## PL/SQL Source Text Wrapping

-Since PL/SQL Cop and PL/SQL Analyzer do not include a PL/SQL unwrap utility, the use of wrapped PL/SQL code is not supported.
+Since db\* CODECOP and PL/SQL Analyzer do not include a PL/SQL unwrap utility, the use of wrapped PL/SQL code is not supported.

 ## Supported Oracle Versions